 It is important that you provide your personal injury solicitor with all of your relevant expenditure and details of any future expenditure that you may make as, once the claim has been settled, you can’t go back and ask for anything that you forgot to claim for.

-What Information Do You Need To Make A Child Accident Or Injury Compensation Claim?
+What Information Do You Need To Make A Child Accident Claim Or Injury Compensation Claim?

 Any personal injury solicitor will require evidential information from you to be able to make a valid claim.
 You are likely to be asked to provide some or all of these things: